codefresh-io/cli-v2/docs/commands/cli-v2_runtime_upgrade.md

 ### Options

 ```
       --disable-telemetry           If true, will disable analytics reporting for the upgrade process
       --git-server-crt string       Git Server certificate file
   -t, --git-token string            Your git provider api token [GIT_TOKEN]
   -u, --git-user string             Your git provider user name [GIT_USER] (not required in GitHub)
   -h, --help                        help for upgrade
       --repo string                 Repository URL [GIT_REPO]
       --shared-config-repo string   URL to the shared configurations repo. (default: <installation-repo> or the existing one for this account)
       --skip-ingress                Skips the creation of ingress resources
-      --skip-permissions-validation   Skip personal access token permissions validation (default: false)
   -b, --upsert-branch               If true will try to checkout the specified branch and create it if it doesn't exist
       --version string              The runtime version to upgrade to, defaults to stable
 ```

 ### Options inherited from parent commands